 I can't tell you how many times I've seen mistakes in manga that simply came from stuff like this.
 30% of the time when the translator ends up inserting pronouns etc in needlessly, they end up picking the wrong one.
 As a real-life example from the manga "Golden Kamuy":

-Ignoring that they for some reason turned a statement into a question, the following lines and the character's personality in general (that we know more clearly in later volumes) make it obvious that he doesn't consider himself as part of their "group" in the first place (thus "us" doesn't make sense) and that he was actually talking about the other guy abandoning a search for gold etc. If they had just thought harder and realized they didn't need to insert the pronoun "us" in there, this mistake would've been avoided.
+Ignoring that they turned a statement into a question (which is very common in manga translations), the following lines and the character's personality in general (that we know more clearly in later volumes) make it obvious that he doesn't consider himself as part of their "group" in the first place (thus "us" doesn't make sense) and that he was actually talking about the other guy abandoning a search for gold.
+If they had just thought harder and realized they didn't need to insert the pronoun "us" in there (ex.
+"What, are you deserting?"), this mistake would've been avoided.

-Salary varies by company, but supposedly ones like from the above companies all pay an average of $1-2.50 USD per page (most capping out at $2) and tend to give you 2 weeks to translate 200 pages.
+Salary varies by company, but according to forums ones like from the above companies all pay an average of $1-2 USD per page.
 You don't get anything like royalties from each copy of your translation that sells, and you're not a "real" company employee (you're doing contract-based work) which means you can't ex. work at home for a couple years then transfer to the company branch in Japan.

 When just starting out in early 2019, I was at a low C1/N1 level in understanding Japanese, and on average (depending on the chapter or manga) it took 10-30 minutes to translate 10 manga pages, then another 10-20 for the second draft.
 This was for adult-oriented manga (ex.
 "Golden Kamuy") without pronunciation help on kanji.
 Overall I averaged out to 30 min per 10 pages to get the finished product.
 When tired or sick I take 2-3x longer to translate.
 Generally speaking, a full-time job is considered to be 40 hrs/wk and part-time is 20.